shehreendheda/katacoda-scenarios/rumcwv/step3.md

 2. Right-click on the app home page and select ‘Inspect’ to open the developer tools in your browser.

-3. Select the ‘Lighthouse’ tab in the developer tools.
+3. Select **Lighthouse** in the developer tools menu.

+4. For **Device**, select `Desktop`.

-4. Click on the ‘Generate Report’ button, and wait for a minute while Lighthouse audits the site.
+4. Click `Generate Report`, and wait for a minute while Lighthouse audits the site.

 5. When it’s finished, scroll down to the ‘Performance’ section of the audit report.
 View the best-estimate CWV scores that were generated.

-    Was the LCP target value is less than 2.5 seconds?
+    Was the First Contenful Paint target value is less than 1.8 seconds?

-    Was the FID range is around 100 milliseconds or less?
+    Was the Largest Contenful Paint range is around 100 milliseconds or less?

-    Was the CLS range is around 0.1 or less?
+    Was the Cumulative Layout Shift range is around 0.1 or less?

 This is a helpful first step into getting some basic information about your web app’s UX performance.
 However, this audit produces a generalized report for you through a series of synthetic tests and toggleable factors (good vs. bad network connection, fast vs. slow device, desktop vs. mobile, etc).
 This is not the same as being able to monitor what your web app’s CWV scores actually are in production though.
 To do that, you’ll need to implement or use a <a href="https://developer.mozilla.org/en-US/docs/Web/Performance/Rum-vs-Synthetic" target="_blank">Real User Monitoring</a> solution.